Eastcotts

-Eastcotts is an electoral ward within the Borough of Bedford, in the ceremonial county of Bedfordshire, England.
+Eastcotts was an electoral ward within the Borough of Bedford, in the ceremonial county of Bedfordshire, England.
 It was formerly also a civil parish until its abolition on 1 April 2019, when Cotton End and Shortstown parishes were established.

 The boundaries of Eastcotts are approximately Exeter Wood to the east, Bedfordshire Greensand Ridge to the south and Shocott Spring to the west.
 There are two woodlands; Shocott Spring and Exeter Wood, two villages; Shortstown and Cotton End and two hamlets; Harrowden and Herrings Green.
 And some landmarks such as the Cardington Sheds.